CipherOne/swiftprotocol/README.md

 The Universal Basic Income Account is the source of all Universal Basic Income Tokens (UBITs), which may be distributed from time to time, to each Citizen.

 ### Citizens
 Citizens are humans that have been validated by an [Identity Provider](#identity-providers).
-Citizens have the ability to add claims to the blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
+Citizens have the ability to add UBIT claims to the blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
 UBITs will be awarded based on the number of days passed--with a maximum of seven days.
-For example, if the three days have passed and a user makes a claim with the current production rate at 100 Swifts, 300 Swifts will be awarded (maximum claim/award per week = 700).
+For example, if the three days have passed and a Citizen makes a claim with the current production rate at 100 UBITs, 300 UBITs will be awarded (maximum claim/award per week = 700 UBITs).

 ### Entities
-Entities are not humans, and are fictions of humans humans use(d) to conduct business through; and, therefore, Entities do not receive UBI.
-Entity accounts must be approved by Identity Providers before being created.
-An Identity Provider must be linked to all Entities, however Identity Providers are not allowed to make transactions on behalf of the UBI Account.
-Delegated Nodes and Identity Providers both inherit from the UBI Account.
+Entities are not humans, and are fictions of humans that Citizens use(d) to conduct business through; and, therefore, Entities do not receive UBI.
+Entity accounts must be approved by Identity Providers before being created by a Citizen.
+An Identity Provider must be linked to all Entities of Citizens the Identity Provider has verified, however Identity Providers are not allowed to make transactions on behalf of the UBI Account.
+Delegated Nodes and Identity Providers both inherit and/or earn UBITs from the UBI Account.

 ### Delegated Nodes
 Delegated Nodes are responsible for maintaining full nodes and creating new blocks.
 Each election cycle Citizens will sign votes to help choose which Delegated Nodes they would like to represent them.
-This means that Delegated Nodes act as elected officials with the capability to vote on proposals to add/remove other Delegated Nodes and Identity Providers.
+This means that Delegated Nodes act as elected officials with the capability to vote on proposals that include adding/removing other Delegated Nodes and Identity Providers.

 ### Identity Providers
-Identity Providers are responsible for validating the identity of Citizens and creating new citizens by generating a keypair for each new Citizen and including the identity on the blockchain.
-Identity Providers have the added responsibility of protecting Citizens whose keys they control with buyer and seller protections.
+Identity Providers are responsible for validating the identity of Citizens and creating new accounts of Citizens by generating a keypair for each Citizen and including the identity on the blockchain.
+Identity Providers have the added responsibility of protecting each Citizen whose keys they control with buyer and seller protections.

 **Identity Providers** have the following capabilities:
-* Add new Citizens
+* Add Citizens and accounts of Citizens to the blockchain
-* Freeze/Unfreeze Citizens they have verified
+* Freeze/Unfreeze UBI accounts of Citizens they have verified
-* Make transactions on behalf of Citizens they have verified
+* Make transactions to/from UBI accounts of Citizens they have verified
-* Delete Citizens they have verified
+* Delete UBI accounts of Citizens they have verified
-* Rescue orphaned Citizens
+* Rescue orphaned UBI accounts of Citizens

 ## Income Distribution
 The goal of this Protocol income distribution model is to provide a fair method of providing UBITs to each Citizen.
 The distribution method also must ensure that the amount of UBITs entering the system should never cause a decrease in value.
-To more quickly reach the state where a mature economy has formed, early users will receive extra daily UBITs during Stage One.
+To more quickly reach the state where a mature economy has formed, early Citizens will receive extra daily UBITs during Stage One.

-UBITs are distributed to users on a daily basis with a maximum of seven unclaimed days of UBITs.
+UBITs are distributed to Citizens on a daily basis with a maximum of seven unclaimed days of UBITs.
 A Citizen must explicitly claim their UBITs at least once per week to convert their *Unclaimed UBITs* to normal *UBITs*.
 Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.

 The total number of UBITs targeted to be added to the economy in Stage One is 70 Billion.
 After this stage has been reached, Stage Two will limit the amount of new UBITs that enter the economy to a healthy inflation rate.